libetl/local-traffic/README.md

 > "" mapping must always come last

-2. Go to [https://localhost/prettier](https://localhost/prettier) with your browser
+2. Go to [http://localhost:8080/prettier](http://localhost:8080/prettier) with your browser
-3. Go to [https://localhost/npm](https://localhost/npm) with your browser
+3. Go to [http://localhost:8080/npm/](http://localhost:8080/npm) with your browser
-4. Go to [https://localhost/my-static-webapp](https://localhost/my-static-webapp/index.html) with your browser (given your project name is my-static-webapp, but I am not 100% sure)
+4. Go to [http://localhost:8080/my-static-webapp/index.html](http://localhost:8080/my-static-webapp/index.html) with your browser (given your project name is my-static-webapp, but I am not 100% sure)
+5. Go to [http://localhost:8080/logs/](http://localhost:8080/logs/) to watch the request logs
-5. Your server now proxies the mapping that you have configured
+6. Your server now proxies the mapping that you have configured

 ## usage